alexandrainst/alexandra-ml-template/{{cookiecutter.project_name}}/README.md

 ### Automatic Documentation

 Run `make docs` to create the documentation in the `docs` folder, which is based on your docstrings in your code.
-You can view this by running `make view-docs`.
+You can publish this documentation to Github Pages by running `make publish-docs`.

 ### Automatic Test Coverage Calculation